Here’s a look at the life of former National Security Adviser and Secretary of State Henry Kissinger.

 1961-1962 - Consultant, National Security Council.

-1969-1974 - Assistant to the President for National Security Affairs for President Nixon.
+1969-1974 - President Richard Nixon’s assistant to the President for National Security Affairs.

-1969 - Helps initiate the Strategic Arms Limitation Talks (SALT) with the Soviet Union.
+1969 - Helps initiate the Strategic Arms Limitation Talks with the Soviet Union.

-1972 - Kissinger and President Nixon are named Time Magazine's Men of the Year.
+1972 - Kissinger and Nixon are named Time Magazine’s Men of the Year.

 1974-1975 - Assistant to the President for National Security Affairs for President Ford.